thedavecarroll/hugotest.thedavecarroll.com/content/powershell/ps7now-changes-to-json-cmdlets.md

 For some of you, this will be the first time that you're hearing about JSON Schema.

-In fact, I had worked with JSON for a while before realizing, just last year, that there is an [IETF JSON Schema draft][jsonschemadraft].
+In fact, I had worked with JSON for a while before realizing, just last year, that there is an [IETF JSON Schema draft](http://json-schema.org/specification.html).
 This draft serves to define the structure of a given JSON object type.

 Prior to this, the contents of a JSON object were at the discretion of the developer or scripter.